CoderDojoTrento/publish-sb3/README.md

 # Sb3 to TurboWarp

-Given a folder like `projects/`, creates an index.html page with links to scratch .sb3 projects hosted on a custom server other than official scratch site.
-Can be useful if you don't want students to create accounts on Scratch
+Given a folder like `projects/`, creates inside a single `index.html` page with links to Scratch .sb3 projects hosted on a custom server other than official scratch site.
+Can be useful if you don't want students to create accounts on Scratch.

 Links will open in [turbowarp.org](https://turbowarp.org) scratch fork, as original scratch can't open links from URL.
 Turbowarp doesn't require nor allows creating accounts.